ying2212/IOSPreWork/README.md

 # IOSPreWork
-# Prework - *Name of App Here*
+# Prework - *YingBackGround*

 Submitted by: Guan Ying Goh

-**IOSPreWork** is an app that is a simple and interactive application designed to allow users to customize the background color with just a tap of a button.
+**YingBackGround** is an app that is a simple and interactive application designed to allow users to customize the background color with just a tap of a button.

 Time spent: **1** hours spent in total